Get pro tips on how to hang lining paper for wallpaper and painting

 How long after hanging lining paper can you paint it?

 You should leave newly hung lining paper for at least 24 hours before you think about painting it.
-If the room is cold you want to think about leaving the lining paper for at least 48 hours.
+Bramlett says, "Let it dry completely—usually around a full day—before you start painting".

-Ideally try to introduce some gentle ambient heat into the area where the lining paper is to help it dry properly.
+Ideally, try to introduce some gentle ambient heat into the area where the lining paper is to help it dry properly.
 This will also help the paint dry faster so you can use the room sooner.

 How many drops does a roll of lining paper do?

-The common roll size for linen paper is 10m x 53cm.
+The common roll size for lining paper is 10m x 53cm.
 This means in a typical size room with 2.4m high walls you can expect to get four drops on straight ceiling to floor drops.
 So you will need around three rolls per wall depending on how many fixtures — doors, windows — you have.

 If you are hanging horizontally you will get two full lengths per roll on a typical 12ft wall.
 Again you will need at least three rolls for each wall.